How do conscious experience, subjectivity and 'free will' arise from their biological substrates?

 Even in the late 20th century, consciousness was considered by many to be outside the reach or remit of science.
 Now, powerful new combinations of functional brain imaging, theoretical and computational modelling, and basic neurobiology bring real hope that human ingenuity can resolve this central mystery of life.
 Practically, an enhanced understanding of consciousness will transform clinical approaches to a wide range of neurological and psychiatric disorders, from coma to insomnia, from depression and schizophrenia to autism and dementia.

 In 2012 the Sackler Centre for Consciousness Science hosted the 16th Annual Meeting of the Association for the Scientific Study of Consciousness (ASSC16), in the Brighton Dome and Corn Exchange, in the heart of the city.
-A selection of the ASSC16 Keynote lectures from this event are available to listen to.
+Listen to a selection of the ASSC16 Keynote lectures.